rethinkdb/rethinkdb-rs/api/python/document-manipulation/has_fields.md

 r.table('players').has_fields({'games_won': {'championships': True}}).run(conn)
 ```

-Note that `true` in the example above is testing for the existence of `championships` as a field, not testing to see if the value of the `championships` field is set to `true`.
+Note that `True` in the example above is testing for the existence of `championships` as a field, not testing to see if the value of the `championships` field is set to `true`.
 There's a more convenient shorthand form available.
 (See [pluck](/api/python/pluck) for more details on this.)

 ```py
 r.table('players').has_fields({'games_won': 'championships'}).run(conn)